albumentations-team/albumentations.ai/mkdocs/src/docs/getting_started/keypoints_augmentation.md

 **Example input and output data for keypoints augmentation with two separate arguments for class labels**

 !!! note
     Some augmentations may affect class labels and make them incorrect.
 For example, the `HorizontalFlip` augmentation mirrors the input image.
 When you apply that augmentation to keypoints that mark the side of body parts (left or right), those keypoints will point to the wrong side (since `left` on the mirrored image becomes `right`).
-So when you are creating an augmentation pipeline look carefully which augmentations. could be applied to the input data.
+So when you are creating an augmentation pipeline look carefully which augmentations could be applied to the input data.

     ![HorizontalFlip may make keypoints' labels incorrect](../images/getting_started/augmenting_keypoints/applying_horizontal_flip_to_keypoints.jpg "HorizontalFlip may make keypoints' labels incorrect")
     `HorizontalFlip` may make keypoints' labels incorrect